ottofabian/rl_stochastic_search/README.md

 This repository contains several implementations of popular algorithms.
 However, they are written for stochastic search to show there true performance on optimization tasks.
+It is not the greatest code, but tries to put everything you need in one file to make it better understandable.

 ## Installation
 See the requirements.txt, but be warned it might install some other things, because I just copied my testing env.